FonClive/CCLabs/01-cloudformation/README.md

 ## Lesson 1.1: Introduction to CloudFormation

+CloudFormation is an amazing tool/service provided by AWS which allows us to create and manage our entire infrastructure as a code.
+CloudFormation helps you replicate your application environment easily within a few clicks You simply declare your resources in a template and CloudFormation creates them in right order.
+Thats Awesome isn't it?

 ### Principle 1.1

-AWS CloudFormation (CFN) is the preferred way we create AWS resources at Stelligent
+AWS CloudFormation (CFN) is the preferred way we create AWS resources at most enterprises

 ### Practice 1.1